 Assign IP addresses by: During connection establishment, user clients get an IP address.
 The IP address can be taken from a predefined IP address pool or it can be requested from a DHCP server.

 Option Description IP address pool Pool network: By default, UTM assigns IP addresses from the private IP address space 10.242.1.x/24.
 This network is called VPN Pool (PPTP).
 To use a different network, change the definition of the VPN Pool (PPTP) on the Definitions & Users > Network Definitions page, or create another IP address pool by clicking the Plus icon.

 Note: If you want that PPTP-connected users are allowed to access the internet, you must additionally define appropriate masquerading or NAT rules.

 DHCP server DHCP server: You must specify an DHCP server that runs on a physically different system.
 The local DHCP server won’t work.

 Via interface: Define the interface through which the DHCP server is connected.
 The DHCP server doesn’t have to be directly connected to that interface, it must be just reachable, for instance through a router.

 The switch turns green.
 PPTP is active now.

-Cross Reference: Find more information about remote access in the UTM administration guide under Remote Access.
+Cross Reference: For more information about remote access go to Remote Access in the UTM administration guide.